 Avaldsnes, Home of the Viking Kings

-After a few minutes of driving we arrived to Avaldsnes, the oldest throne of Norway and home to Viking King Harald Fairhair.
-This was home to not only Vikings, but many of their Iron Age ancestors.
-It’s here where legends of Gods and heros come together, and you can feel every bit of that magic as soon as you arrive to this special place.
+After a few minutes of driving, we arrived at Avaldsnes, the oldest throne of Norway and home to Viking King Harald Fairhair.
+This was home to not only Vikings but many of their Iron Age ancestors.
+It’s here where legends of Gods and heroes come together, and you can feel every bit of that magic as soon as you arrive at this special place.

 It was pretty cold.
 We really wanted to go to the Viking farm but the wind and frigid temperatures wouldn’t have it.
 So, we opted to explore the Norwegian History Center instead.
 Here are 10 things to know about the Norwegian History Center at Avaldsnes: